Orange-OpenSource/python-ngsild-client/docs/source/cookbook.rst

 - Convert incoming data into NGSI-LD entities : here goes your business logic
 - Send outgoing entities to the NGSI-LD broker

+Various heterogeneous datasources have been selected to showcase the **ngsildclient** library at work.

 Prefer synchronous agent if you need interactivity (i.e. inside Jupyter Notebooks), aim at simplicity and performance is not an issue.

 Prefer asynchronous agent when interactivity is not required and seeking for performance, i.e. a real-time agent that collects data and sends entities to the broker at a high frequency rate.